 Some Love on a Leash® members have membership in other pet therapy organizations.
-In order to be certified by Love on a Leash®, a potential member must complete the full Love on a Leash® certification process, using Love on a Leash® documentation.
+In order to be certified by Love on a Leash®, a potential member must complete the full Love on a Leash® certification process using Love on a Leash® documentation.

-For the purpose of Advanced Therapy Degrees and Recognition Patches, documented visits will only be accepted from volunteer hours as a certified Love on a Leash® member.
+For the purpose of Advanced Therapy Degrees and Recognition Patches, documented visits will only be accepted for volunteer hours served as a certified Love on a Leash® team.